Adaline, at age 17, worked this charming silk embroidered picture while attending the Charlestown Academy in

 The original glass is inscribed: Wrought by Adaline Bradford.
 Aged 17 years 1813.

-The scene depicts a shy young girl with a little object between her fingers, being coaxed to offer it to the young
+The scene depicts a shy young girl holding a small object between her fingers, being coaxed to offer it to the

 Adaline (c.1796-1846) was the middle child and only girl of the five children born to Isaac Bradford and Hannah